Global stable splittings of Stiefel manifolds: A glimpse of C -global homotopy theory

 holds for all $x,y\in W$. \end{itemize} If $W$ is non-zero, then the Galois automorphism $\tau$ is actually determined by $A$; nevertheless, it is convenient to explicitly keep track of $\tau$.
 Composition in $\tilde I(W)$ is componentwise, i.e, $(A,\tau)\cdot (A',\tau')=(A A',\tau \tau')$.
 The relation \eqref{eq:twisted isometry} in particular implies that for $(A,\tau)\in \tilde I(W)$, the map $A$ is an isometry of the underlying euclidean vector space $u W$, i.e., the underlying $\mR$-vector space of $W$ equipped with the euclidean inner product $\td{x,y}=\Re[x,y]$.
 So $\tilde I(W)$ is a closed subgroup of $O(u W)\times G(\mK)$, and hence a compact Lie group.
 The projection to the second factor $p:\tilde I(W)\to G(\mK)$ is a continuous epimorphism whose kernel is isomorphic to $I(W)$.
 Moreover, $\tilde I(W)$ is isomorphic to a semidirect product $I(W)\rtimes G(\mK)$, but not in a natural way.

-The reader might want to convince himself or herself that a $(G,\epsilon)$-representation with underlying inner product space $W$ can equivalently be specified by a continuous homomorphism $\rho: G\to \tilde I(W)$ to the extended isometry group that covers the augmentations, i.e., such that $p\circ \rho=\epsilon$. \end{rk}
+The reader might want to convince themself that a $(G,\epsilon)$-representation with underlying inner product space $W$ can equivalently be specified by a continuous homomorphism $\rho: G\to \tilde I(W)$ to the extended isometry group that covers the augmentations, i.e., such that $p\circ \rho=\epsilon$. \end{rk}

 For $\mK=\mC$, every $(G,\epsilon)$-representation in particular has an underlying orthogonal representation of the compact Lie group $G$; and it has an underlying unitary representation of the kernel of $\epsilon:G\to G(\mC)$.
 Compact Lie groups augmented to the Galois group of $\mC$ over $\mR$ and their twisted representations are studied as `augmented compact Lie groups' by Karoubi \cite{karoubi:clifford}, and prior to that (in special cases) by Atiyah and Segal \cite[Section 6]{atiyah-segal:completion}.
 For $\mK=\mH$, every $(G,\epsilon)$-representation in particular has an underlying orthogonal representation of the compact Lie group $G$; and it has an underlying symplectic representation of the kernel of $\epsilon:G\to G(\mH)$.
 I am not aware of a reference where compact Lie groups augmented to $G(\mH)$ and their `twisted' representations are systematically investigated.